 Private transfer to the Peabody Hotel for a two night stay.

 Day 2 – Memphis, Tennessee

-Welcome to the Home of the Blues, the Birthplace of Rock ‘n’ Roll, and exactly the place you want to be as we prepare to board the American Queen!
+Welcome to the Home of the Blues, the Birthplace of Rock ‘n’ Roll!
 Venture out into the streets of Memphis at your leisure to enjoy the city’s scrumptious eateries, unique boutiques and shops, and the lively entertainment scene.
 The day is in your own hands, while you are here, don’t forget to experience some of the city’s most historic attractions including Beale Street, Graceland, and Sun Studio!

 Day 3 – Memphis, Tennessee

 Today is the day you have been waiting for!
 Prepare to board the opulent American Duchess and embark on an unforgettable journey down America’s largest and most historical river.
 The morning Premium Excursion starts with a driving tour of the city and then to Elvis's former home, Graceland, for an intimate insight into the man behind the legend.
 Explore the mansion and view his aeroplanes and fascinating car collection.
 After lunch embark on the American Duchess for an evening departure.

 Day 4 – Port of the Mississippi Delta, Mississippi

 The Mississippi Delta is more than a geographical region.
 It is a way of life - a true cultural experience based around agriculture, music and history.
 These small river towns have been the inspiration for authors, musicians and artists for centuries.
 Lower Mississippi River voyages include a unique glimpse into a Port of the Mississippi Delta.